 Step 2: In the Type the location of the item box, paste the following path:

 Please replace “C” with the drive letter of the partition where Windows is installed.

 Step 3: Enter a name for the new Shortcut.
-We recommend you name it as Admin Control Panel so that you can easily recognize it.
+We recommend you name it Admin Control Panel so that you can easily recognize it.

-Step 4: You can now right-click on the shortcut and then click Run as administrator option to open Control Panel with admin rights.
-If you want open the Control Panel with admin rights by simply double-clicking on it, please follow the next three steps in order to configure the shortcut to always launch as administrator.
+Step 4: You can now right-click on the shortcut and then click the Run as administrator option to open the Control Panel with admin rights.
+If you want to open the Control Panel with admin rights by simply double-clicking on it, please follow the next three steps in order to configure the shortcut to always launch as administrator.

 You can now double-click on the Control Panel shortcut on the desktop to launch Control Panel as administrator.
 But, as said before, there is nothing you can do by running Control Panel as administrator.
 Good luck!